The 8 Best Electric Golf Push Carts

 As golfers, we might not like to admit that image can impact what we buy for the golf course.
 Yet, there’s no denying that brand awareness exists in the industry.
 For those of you rocking a Callaway golf bag, irons, driver, putter, and even clothes, do we have the electric golf push cart for you!

-These are great all-around performers and are an excellent choice for those that want an easy to transport, premium, and sturdy electric cart.
+These are great all-around performers and are an excellent choice for those that want an easy-to-transport, premium, and sturdy electric cart.

 4. MGI Zip Navigator – Longest Battery Life